akramj13/GeeseHacks/README.md

 - **Backend:**
     - Python + Flask for a lightweight, scalable backend.
     - OpenAI API for AI-powered personalization based on personal context.
-    - Plotly for intuitive data visualization.
+    - Plotly for interactive data visualization.
     - yfinance for fetching stock market data and insights.

 ## Why LearnETF?

-With the rise of retail investing and the importance of financial independence, younger generations need tools to understand investment options and make informed decisions
+With the rise of retail investing and the importance of financial independence, younger generations need tools to understand investment options and make informed decisions.
 LearnETF bridges the knowledge gap by combining cutting-edge technology, real-time data, and AI-powered learning to create a robust educational platform.

 The project not only aims to educate but also to empower users with the confidence to navigate the financial world effectively.